 This morning I read through the poem of the day emails I get from The Paris Review and was struck by this one here.
 It reminds me so much of what I’ve been wrestling with.

-Cold by Gerard Malanga
+by Gerard Malanga

 I hope this gives you some comfort, even in just knowing that there’s someone out there who is also thinking about all of this.

 Hi Hart Beat!
 Hello!
 Hola!
 Bonjour!
 It is me!
-You’re favorite lifestyle blogger turned writer who then disappeared for a year in the Berkshires and you never heard from again!
+You’re favorite lifestyle blogger turned writer who then

 Not to fear though Hart Beat because this fall marks a re-entry to the blogosphere and this here site.
 The book is chugging along (#thirddraftissues) but I miss you here so I’m wanting to stop in a bit more.

 For today, here are a few things that I’ve been thinking about, wanting, listening to, and just generally jonesing about lately.

 My two best friends here in the Berkshires, Kasha